CircuitChaos/qmx-contest/README.md

 Example to use as a SPDX CW contest logger, for SP station with fixed exchange text („R”), in QSK mode (SP stations send only fixed exchange text, according to their voivodeship):

-`qmx-contest -s SP5xxx -f spdx.cbr -x R`
+`qmx-contest -s SP5xxx -f spdx.cbr -P R -I ''`

 Another example, for non-SP station starting with QSO #01 (so with minimum exchange text size of two characters), and not using QSK mode:

-`qmx-contest -s aabccc -f spdx.cbr -X 01 -q`
+`qmx-contest -s aabccc -f spdx.cbr -I 01 -q`

 ## Text UI